Tailwind Tribes is now Tailwind Communities. And it's still your little secret for skyrocketing Pinterest reach and traffic to your blog.

 HOT TIP: Include more than one tall, shareable image in your posts so you can share them with a different pin – it's also great for pinners as they have more options for sharing too.

-#9 Start your own tribe
+#9 Start your own Tailwind Community

 - Moderation will require checking in on the content quality, removing those people that are persistent spammers and checking for relevant content.

 - I would recommend having a rule of 2:1 sharing ratio.
 1:1 is the very minimum but I think 2:1 means that members support each other and share content more consistently.

 - Delete any poor-quality pins that are not relevant.
 Delete non tall or portrait-sized pins.

 HOT TIP: Tailwind Communities have a message function so you can message your Community members, which is very handy.
 This could be used in a moderation situation to warn members if they are not sticking to the rules.